 If you're like most people, you won't have a blood pressure cuff lying around.
 It's even less likely that you'll have access to it at the moment you're locked out of the car.
 The best and simplest way to get your vehicle unlocked is to call roadside assistance.

 Usually, the most convenient way to get your vehicle unlocked is to call a tow truck service.
 Calling the one that is closest to your location can help speed up the process.

 In order to get your unlock covered by your car insurance carrier, it's important to report the claim directly to your insurance company or your roadside assistance plan.
 You'll need to be able to:

 - Know your policy number

-Sometimes it might be easier to pay for the lockout service on your own rather than try to call in a claim right when you need the car unlocked.
-Most roadside assistance plans allow you to turn in a receipt of your fee and get reimbursed so long as you had coverage at the time of the service.
+Sometimes, it might be easier to pay for the lockout service on your own rather than try to call in a claim.
+Tow claims are pretty much the easiest type of claim to file.
+Most roadside assistance plans allow you to turn in a receipt and get reimbursed, as long as you had coverage at the time of the service.